 In fact, there are over 100 different types of arthritis that can strike anybody from babies to older adults.
 While arthritis does commonly attack the joints, different types also cause musculoskeletal pain.

-Arthritis and healthy living
+Rheumatoid Arthritis and healthy living

 Healthy eating can make a difference to people with arthritis

 Healthy eating can make a difference to some people with arthritis.
 Here’s why:

 Making healthy choices using Canada’s Food Guide will provide you with the right amount of energy and nutrients that you need to complete daily tasks and enjoy favourite activities.

 Eating healthy can reduce the risk of chronic diseases like osteoporosis, heart disease and diabetes.

 The best eating plan for someone with rheumatoid arthritis is to base their food choices on Canada’s Food Guide.
 This means:

 Eating a variety of healthy foods each day.

 Eating plenty of vegetables and fruits, whole grain foods and protein foods.
 Choose protein foods that come from plants more often.

 Using healthy fats like olive and canola oil and soft margarine instead of saturated and trans fats like butter and hard margarine.